Wasabi: Surrogates

 Wasabi favors growing conditions that restrict its wide cultivation – among other things, it is quite intolerant of direct sunlight, requires an air temperature between 8 and 20 C, and prefers high humidity in summer.
 This makes fully satisfying commercial demand impossible for growers, which makes wasabi quite expensive.
 Therefore, outside Japan, finding real wasabi plants is rare.

-A common substitute is a mixture of horseradish, mustard, starch, and green food colouring or spinach powder.
+A common substitute is a mixture of horseradish, mustard, starch, and green food coloring or spinach powder.
 Often packages are labelled as wasabi while the ingredients do not include any part of the wasabi plant.
 The primary difference is colour, with wasabi being naturally green.
 Fresh horseradish root is described as having a similar (albeit simpler) flavor and texture to that of fresh wasabi.
+It feels "sharper and earthier" compared to wasabi, with a more noticeable pungent aftertaste.

 In Japan, horseradish is referred to as "western wasabi" (西洋わさび, seiyō wasabi).
 Outside of Japan, where fresh wasabi is hard to obtain, a powdered mixture of horseradish and mustard oil, known as kona wasabi, is used at a majority of sushi restaurants, including reputable ones.
 In the United States, true wasabi is generally found only at specialty grocers and high-end restaurants.